 The General Fund is the principal operating fund of the School.
-As of June 30, 2019, the total general fund balance was \$326 thousand an increase of \$318 thousand in comparison with the prior year. \$129 thousand of this total was restricted for TABOR emergency reserves, resulting in a positive \$194 thousand unassigned fund balance.
+As of June 30, 2020, the total general fund balance was \$2.3 million an increase of \$2 million in comparison with the prior year. \$213 thousand of this total was restricted for TABOR emergency reserves and \$3 thousand was non-spendable prepaid balances, resulting in a positive \$2.1 million unassigned fund balance.

-The general fund balance increase of \$318 thousand during the current year is primarily due to supplies and capital outlays being less than originally anticipated during the first year admitting students.
+The general fund balance increase of \$2 million during the current year is primarily due to purchased services and capital outlays being less than originally anticipated.
 Salary and benefit costs were about as anticipated in the original budget.
-These differences resulted in the ending fund balance being about \$128 thousand more than originally planned.
+These differences resulted in the ending fund balance being about \$951 thousand more than originally planned.

-Revenues for the General Fund totaled \$4.3 million in fiscal year 2019 compared to \$9 thousand in fiscal year 2018, an increase of \$4.3 million.
-The significant increase in revenue was because the School began admitting students this year and received per pupil revenue and district mill levy revenue.
-Overall expenditures increased \$4.0 million.
+Revenues for the General Fund totaled \$7.1 million in fiscal year 2020 compared to \$4.3 million in fiscal year 2019, an increase of \$2.8 million.
+The significant increase in revenue was due to an increase in per pupil revenue.
+Overall expenditures increased \$1.2 million.
 Instructional and supporting expenditures increased as a result of student enrollment and related staffing, as well as the direct expenses for serving those students.